 We also make a double batch of waffles on the weekend (the big ones that divide into squares) and freeze the extra squares in press-n-seal paper.
 When the little guy wants a waffle during the week, I can grab one easily, and don't have to buy the commercial ones.
 You don't need a big freezer to do this, we just have the one on top of our fridge, and it has worked just great!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 What is the best baby food?
 How can I make it myself?

 I agree with all the other posts but I would add that after having 4 children in under 3 years I learned to make a bag of split peas in the crock pot and freeze in small containers.
 I also froze large amounts of cooked/mashed squash, potatoes, asparagas, beans etc in small containers.
-This way they could eat what we were having for dinner (small blener) but when were were gone the sitter could easily feed them by grabbing something from the freezer.
-Best of luck!

 I have been making my son's baby food and I noticed that the baby food on the market uses ascorbic acid and citric acid with the jars that contain fruit.
 I know ascorbic acid is vitamin c and that reduces the browning that can occur with fruits.

 I would not worry about adding anything - the only reason they add it to the commercial foods is for cosmetics.
 If anything, you can use a little orange or lemon juice.

 Are you jarring or freezing your foods?
 I made mostly veggies and fruits for my son, and froze them with no additives at all.

 Not only is making your own food less expensive, it's safer (if you use organics, even more so).
 They only add the ascorbic acid to keep the food the right color.
 You don't even have to add that, do you think the baby cares that the nanas are a little brown?